Ropelength Criticality: The tight clasp

 One endpoint of the segment is $s_2$, and the segment has slope

 Thus the $x$ and $z$ coordinates of a point on the segment are related by

 From the value for the length of the segment given in the Proposition it is easily computed that its other endpoint is

 This endpoint coincides with one endpoint of the kinked arc of radius $\sigma$.
-Putting $c_1$ for the center of this arc, the radial vector $s_1-c_1$ is parallel to the radial vector $s_2$ of the shoulder, i.e., makes the angle $\arcsin \frac \tau 2$ with the vertical.
+Putting $c_1$ for the center of this arc, the radial vector $s_1-c_1$ is parallel to the radial vector $s_2$ of the shoulder, that is, makes the angle $\arcsin \frac \tau 2$ with the vertical.
 Thus the center of this arc is

 and the tip of $C$ is $ p_0:= \left(0,0, z_{0}\right) $, where

 Next we show that if \eqref{eq:transitional cond} holds then $\tilde C_T$ has $\Ts \ge 1$.
 It is easy to see that its curvature satisfies $\kappa \le \nicefrac 1\sigma$ (since $\sigma < 1$), so we need only show that all the critical pairs have length at least $1$.
 Let us call the two components of the curve $C$ and $C^*$, and put $ p_0^*=(0,0,0)$ for the tip point of $C^*$.